amgant/LouisvilleKY-GoodReads-Books/README.md

 </ul>

 * **Check out bookspandas.ipynb for all the Pandas (Python) data cleaning and aggregations.
 You can Preview it here in Github.**
-* **Check out the raw and clean csv files/datasets as you please.**
+* **Check out the raw and clean data csv files/datasets as you please.**
-* **Check out the Outline pdf file attached.
-The links in it do not work though, you'll have to click on the links from this README/Github page.**
-* **View the Tableau visual dashboard.** ***It is best viewed on a computer screen via the .twb file in this repo (if you have the Tableau Public program on your computer).
+* **View the Tableau visual dashboard.** ***It is best viewed on a computer screen via the .twbx file in this repo (if you have the Tableau Public program on your computer).
 You can also view it with a computer screen via the below link in fullscreen mode.
 The graphs are interactive, so you can filter to book titles & author names & see what it shows!*** **It is not really compatible with smaller or mobile devices.
 Unfortunately, the best way to view it on a smaller or mobile device is to view it from the link and click the Desktop Mode icon near the bottom of the page, scroll up to find the Desktop Mode prompt and click OK, & then pan around on each page so you can see & read it all.
 All other mobile views don't show up the way they should.**
-* **See the conclusion in the visual dashboard, but also know that I will keep working on this for fun, and the most updated conclusion will be in this README file in the conclusion section, rather than in the Tableau dashboard.**
+* **See the conclusion in the visual dashboard, but also know that I will keep working on this for fun, and the most updated conclusion will probably be in this README file in the conclusion section, rather than in the Tableau dashboard.**

 <ul>